Alok Sharma: President for COP26 (2021–2022)

 In addition to his appointment as Secretary of State for Business, Energy and Industrial Strategy on 13 February 2020, Sharma was also appointed President of the 2021 United Nations Climate Change Conference (COP26), following the dismissal of Claire Perry O'Neill in January 2020.
 At that time the conference was planned for November 2020; in May 2020 it was rearranged for November 2021.
 The Glasgow Climate Pact was negotiated at the conference under Sharma's Presidency.

 On 8 January 2021, Sharma left his position as Secretary of State to become President of COP26 on a full-time basis, and chair of the Climate Action Implementation Committee.
 He moved to the Cabinet Office and retained his status as a full member of the cabinet.
 Sharma formally served as a Minister of State in the Cabinet Office.

 Amid the July 2022 Conservative Party leadership election, Sharma threatened to resign if the winning candidate did not remain committed to the UK's net zero targets.
 He was reappointed to his role by the Truss ministry on 6 September 2022.
 Upon the appointment of Rishi Sunak as Prime Minister, Sharma retained the Presidency for COP26 but was removed from cabinet.
+Sharma left office on 20 November 2022 following the closing plenary of COP27 held in Sharm El Sheikh, Egypt.

 Sharma was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2023 New Year Honours for services to tackling climate change.

+Peerage

+After standing down as an MP, Sharma was nominated for a life peerage in the 2024 Dissolution Honours.
+He was created Baron Sharma, of Reading in the Royal County of Berkshire, on 20 August 2024.

+Honours and awards

+Fellowships

+Sharma was awarded a Fellowship of the Science Museum Group in recognition of his leadership as the President of COP26.

+Sharma is also a Visiting Fellow at the University of Oxford and a Climate and Finance Fellow & Co-Chair of the Rockefeller Foundation's Climate Advisory Council.